PanIndustrial-Org/icrc7.mo/README.md

 Since ICRC16 is a superset of Value, feel free to ignore this functionality and just use the Value Variant options and everything will work as intended.

+When logging transactions, this library currently logs only the Representational Independent Hash blob of the metadata in the transaction log.
+Implementation providers should take care to store the data in a way that overcomes the data availability problem so that the internal state can be verified via the transaction log.
+The ICRC working groups intent to tackle this problem in the near future.

 ### Ownership

 Ownership is maintained inside the metadata of the NFT in the top level property icrc7:owner_account.
 If pushing in data you would format this: